-Roughly the size and shape of a Rubik's cube, APXS's sensor will be able to gather data day and night.
-It will take two to three hours to analyze a sample to determine what elements it is made of, including trace elements.
+Roughly the size and shape of a Rubik's cube, APXS's sensor can gather data day and night.
+It takes two to three hours to analyze a sample to determine what elements it is made of, including trace elements.
 A quick-look analysis can be completed in about ten minutes.
-APXS, which sits on the end of the rover's robotic arm, will move in close to a sample and bombard it with alpha particles (charged Helium nuclei) and X-rays to study the properties of the energy emitted from the sample in response.
+APXS, which sits on the end of the rover's robotic arm, is placed close to a sample and bombards it with alpha particles (charged Helium nuclei) and X-rays to study the properties of the energy emitted from the sample in response.
 The APXS instrument on Curiosity is an updated version of the spectrometers that were successfully used on the Mars Exploration Rover (MER) and Mars Pathfinder missions.

 APXS on Curiosity

 The mission should last at least one Martian year, the equivalent of two Earth years.
-As with its predecessors on this desert planet, Curiosity will sleuth through the dust and rock historical archive of Mars' ancient environment in search for answers to a question that has fascinated humanity for ages: is there life out there in the Universe?
-Thanks to the APXS instrument, Canada will help scientists get a clearer picture of the answer.
+As with its predecessors on this desert planet, Curiosity is sleuthing through the dust and rock historical archive of Mars' ancient environment in search for answers to a question that has fascinated humanity for ages: is there life out there in the Universe?
+Canada's APXS instrument will help scientists get a clearer picture of the answer.

 - Date modified: